XinWang1128/Next_Vision_Transformer/readme.md

 $ PORT=29501 bash dist_train.sh configs/mask_rcnn_nextvit_small_1x.py 1

-#change the data to my german data, but there is an error about the the nummer of class, so we should change coco.py
+#change the data to my german data, but there is an error about the the nummer of class, so we should change coco.py(fixed by add "classes = ('wastewater', ),")

+# To do
+1. check the training accrucy
+2. save the model from training step
+3. make a prediction with our stuttgart test area
+4. get the results and visualization
+5. calculate the accuracy binary classification by ourself, to make a confusion matirx(recall, prediction, recall)